 Alternatively, if you are just not a morning person, stay in the parks late.
 Many people leave as soon as the fireworks are over.
 But, many times, one or more parks will be open later than that.
 Staying in the parks until midnight or later will usually reward you with much lower crowds.

 Plus, the atmosphere in the parks is a lot of fun at night.

 Tip #3: Take advantage of EMH.

-Our third tip is to take advantage of Extra Magic Hours (EMH).
-One of the perks of staying at a Disney resort is that you get access to EMH’s.
-This is where one park will open an hour early or stay open two hours later for onsite guests.
-If you are staying on property, definitely take advantage of these extra hours in the park to avoid the throng of people.
-The morning EMH’s are especially beneficial for experiencing the attractions with short lines.
+If you are staying on property, definitely take advantage of these extra hours in the park to avoid the throngs of people.
+The extra time in the mornings is especially beneficial for experiencing the attractions with short lines.
 It’s basically getting a head start on riding the rides.

 Tip #4: Do things in the right order.